BIOL275-MSUM/eda-NathanSnell1/README.md

 of completing their clutch.
 A clutch is a ground nest made by these penguins.
 A completed clutch has two eggs in them while an uncompleted clutch would have one or no eggs in the clutch.
 The likelihood of a completed clutch is determined by many variables.
-However, the variable that will be explored in this experiment is the species of the penguin. in this experiment, I will compare each of the penguin species to the percentage of completed clutches they have.
+One such variable includes the size of the body mass of the penguin.
+Research shows that an organism that weighs more than their counterparts is shown to have a lower probability to survive and reproduce.
+This is because their metabolisms are slower causing them to pack on unwanted fat.
+This in turn makes the organism slower and less likely to avoid predators.
+The variables that will be explored in this experiment is the species and mass of the penguin.
+In this experiment, I will compare each of the penguin species to the percentage of completed clutches they have.
 This will be analyzed using exploratory data analysis.

 ## Methods and Materials